Skip to content

 Agility and Plyometrics

 As for agility and plyometric work, I didn’t hate this model.
 It wasn’t my favorite, however, I think it works due to its subtle responsive nature.
-For the recreational HIIT enthusiast or agility-loving lifter, I think this model will do a fair job.
+For tackling HIIT sessions or agility training, I think this model will do a fair job.
 The TriBase outsole is great for multi-directional activity and the only real drawback is the longer break-in period.

 Day-to-Day and Shorter Runs